Tourist Information for Holidays on Aitutaki Island

 LGBT+

-Although the Cook Islands is a very religious country, it is also very open and accepting of all cultures and peoples.
-You have our assurance and LGBT+ guests will not be treated any differently from any other guests.
+Although the Cook Islands is a very Christian country, it has a very open culture and is accepting of all peoples.
+You have our assurance that LGBT+ guests will not be treated any differently from any other guests.

 Mosquitoes

 Aitutaki is a small island and there's no regular public bus (a minibus travels along the main road twice a day only; $5pp one way).
-There is a taxi service (2 companies; 20-25 to town or to Ootu point which is the farthest for restaurants.
-They also do transfers for restaurants between $15-25pp return.
+There is a taxi service (2 companies) which takes 20 minutes to town or to Ootu Point which is the farthest for restaurants.
+Restaurant transfers are around $30pp.
 Different rates for groups/seniors.
-All local tours and lagoon cruises offer free pick-up.
+All local tours and Lagoon Cruises offer free pick-up.
 Most people get around by mopeds and we recommend you hire one for your stay so you can enjoy the local scenery and get to the shops and restaurants easily.
 If you find yourself needing transport the villa manager may be able to assist.

 There are a handful of restaurants, cafés and grocery shops a short walk from villas.
 See the page Aitutaki island for detailed information on where you can eat and buy groceries.